oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 ## RECAP

-In this lab, we examined various insights discovered by the Insights tool.
+In this lab, we examined various insights discovered by the Data Insights tool.
 They were interesting insights and not very obvious without digging into the data.

 We also compared the results with the Analysis tool by doing manual analysis, illustrating